-First of all, we must specify that when things are running regularly, it’s always preferable that the bidding process takes place in person.
+First of all, we must specify that when things are "normal", it’s always preferable that the bidding process takes place in person.
 This is because communication in person is generally easier and less prone to misunderstandings.
 In addition, if the contractor sees the work to be done in person, they'll have a slightly more complete picture of the situation.

 That said, for the vast majority of renovation projects, it’s entirely possible to submit a remote bid when necessary.
 Right now, aside from emergency work that can still be assessed in person, this is the only possibility for obtaining a price from a contractor as well as signing a contract for a project that will eventually take place.